Everly Hall 223 (Elementary), 226 (Secondary), and 221 (MEdT)

 Secondary education courses are offered in a required sequence that includes both seminar and field-based course work.
 The majority of education course work for secondary majors is offered and completed in three semesters starting in the spring of the junior year.
 Two courses (EDEF 310 and EDEP 311) sit outside the required program sequence.
 These two courses can be taken anytime prior to the final semester (full-time student teaching).
-The majority of all content-specific course work should be completed prior to beginning education focused course work in the fall of the junior year.
+The majority of all content-specific course work should be completed in the fall of the junior year, prior to beginning education focused course work.
 If you are interested in earning a concurrent major (i.e., majoring in mathematics and secondary education) please plan a meeting with OSAS early in your academic year to explore a detailed program plan.

 Music education majors complete a coordinated program offered in conjunction with the Department of Music to prepare teachers for grades K-12.
 Prospective music education majors should see the chair of the music education committee in the Department of Music during their first semester.
 For more information, contact OSAS at firstname.lastname@example.org.